 Explore the Hermitage, home of President Andrew Jackson.
 The Hermitage is the historic residence of President Andrew Jackson.
 There is complimentary parking available on-site.
 Visitors can explore the mansion and grounds to gain insight into Andrew Jackson's life, his impact on the nation, and U.S. history during his presidency.
 Offering a serene and picturesque retreat from Nashville, the Hermitage is home to lush vegetation, diverse wildlife, and beautiful landscapes.
 Ticket options range from $19 to $65, with four different types.
 You can grab lunch at FKS Kitchen, within the Andrew Jackson Center if you're hungry.

 Dinner at City House.
-City House has an Italian influence with locally-sourced ingredients to create a menu that includes wood-fired pizzas, house-made pasta that pays homage to both Italian and Southern traditions.
+City House has an Italian influence with locally sourced ingredients to create a menu that includes wood-fired pizzas and house-made pasta that pays homage to both Italian and Southern traditions.

 5 Day Itinerary